 It takes a lot of people to keep this organization, and the programs and services it offers, running smoothly.
-Below is an overview of how you can get involved and benefit the Kalamazoo Area community.

 - Community Projects – conduct work at various sites (1 chair and multiple volunteers)

 - Hospitality – organize refreshments for in-person events (1 chair and multiple volunteers)

 - Membership – field membership questions and business (1 chair)

 - Monarch Partnerships – conduct activities related to monarch education and support (chair and volunteers)

 - Outreach and Education – prepare materials for outreach events; table at community events (1 chair and multiple volunteers)

 - Plant Sale – organize all aspects of the annual community plant sale (1 chair and multiple volunteers)